Last Update: November 18, 2024

 The NordicTrack X22i Incline Treadmill is the best at inclines.
 A 40% incline is hard to fathom until you see it.
 That’s over three times the incline ability of most treadmills.
 Would it be too cheesy to say that this treadmill can take your treadmill to the next level?

-One of the worst parts about being a trail runner is battling the elements.
 Trail runners care about preserving our precious trails for future generations, but we miss them when they close for weather or animal activity.
-The 22” screen of the smart HD screen helps you lose yourself in trails you have never even heard of before through iFIT’s worldwide content.
+The 22” screen of the smart HD screen helps you lose yourself on trails you have never even heard of before through iFIT’s worldwide content.
 Feel the burn in your quads of those distant peaks as the incline replicates the real-world grade.

-This is a large, hefty treadmill, so runners will want a dedicated space in their homes to accommodate the X22i’s size.
+The X22i is a hefty treadmill, so runners will want a dedicated space in their homes to accommodate the X22i’s size.
 To take full advantage of the incline, you will also need to ensure adequate ceiling height for this machine.
-User height plus 2 feet is recommended for use at the 40% incline.
-Assembly may also be difficult, so consider NordicTrack’s in-home delivery and set-up or be sure to have a couple of extra sets of hands to help you.
+I recommend 9-foot ceilings for most users.
+Assembly may also be difficult, so consider NordicTrack’s in-home delivery and set-up.

 + PROS